 We rely on positive, research-based practices in order to develop each student’s full potential for social growth.
 We emphasize perspective, self-awareness, self-advocacy, flexible thinking, understanding others, peer relations, responsibility, problem resolution, and social expectations.

-Social learning and thinking are embedded in both the academic curriculum and instruction throughout the day.
+Social learning and thinking are embedded in the academic curriculum and instruction throughout the day.
 Key social skills are broken down into more basic components.
 Students learn how to cooperate and work successfully as group members in a variety of projects and activities.
 Role-playing, drama, art, and other forms of creative expression are used to facilitate student learning and to practice successful social skills strategies.

 Integration and Opportunities for Practice